cabraham/Books/risk.md

 ### Three Pit Stops
 - The story of 1998 Hungarian Grand Prix, Michael Schumacher racing in the Ferrari against two McLarens (three-pit-stop strategy).

-> Slow is Smooth, Smooth is Fast
+> *Slow is Smooth, Smooth is Fast*

+> **The Bottom Line**: A correct response to a threat can be entirely ineffective if poorly timed.
+Acting too early can be as wrong as acting too late.

 ---